netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       current context, and map the users to their correct access entitlement to the network.

-   This document defines a common schedule YANG module in {{sec-schedule}} which is designed to be applicable for policy activation based on date and time conditions.
+   This document defines a common schedule YANG module ({{sec-schedule}}) which is designed to be applicable for policy activation based on date and time conditions.
 This model is designed with the intent to be reusable in other scheduling contexts.
+In particular, the groupings can be reused by other modules.

    {{sec-UCL}} defines a YANG module for policy-based network access control, which extends the IETF Access Control Lists (ACLs) module defined in {{!RFC8519}}.
    This module can be used to ensure consistent enforcement of ACL policies based on the group identity.

-   The ACL notion has been generalized to be device-nonspecific, and can be defined at network/administrative domain level {{?I-D.dbb-netmod-acl}}.
-To allow for all applications of ACLs, the YANG module for policy-based network access control defined in {{sec-UCL}} does not limit how it can be used.
+   The ACL concept has been generalized to be device-nonspecific, and can be defined at network/administrative domain level {{?I-D.ietf-netmod-acl-extensions}}.
+To allow for all applications of ACLs, the YANG module for policy-based network ACL defined in {{sec-UCL}} does not limit how it can be used.

-   This document also defines a mechanism to establish a mapping between the user group identifier (ID) and common IP packet header fields and other encapsulating packet data (e.g., MAC address) to execute the policy-based access control.
+   This document also defines a mechanism to establish a mapping between (1) the user group identifier (ID) and (2) common IP packet header fields and other encapsulating packet data (e.g., MAC address) to execute the policy-based access control.

    Additionally, the document defines a Remote Authentication Dial-in